ecamenen/container-fingClus/README.md

 - ```silhouette.pdf```: for the best clustering (determined above), the Silhouette's index for each individuals and for each cluster.
 - ```pca.pdf```: individuals projection in the two (could be customized) first axis of a PCA.
 Individuals are colorized according to their belonging to each clusters.
 Each clusters is represented by a centroid and an elliptical dispersion.
 - ```summary.tsv``` : for each number of clusters, the column contain the bewteen- and the (sum of the ) within inertia, the between-inertia differences with the previous partition, the average silhouette width.
-- ```cluster.tsv``` : in default mode, k column for k clusters with individuals ranked alphabetically.
-In advanced mode, the first column contains the name of the individuals, the second, the numerical identifier of their cluster, the third and the fourth, their pca coordinates on the first two axis, the last one contains their silhouette's index.
+- ```cluster.tsv``` : the first column contains the name of the individuals (ranked by silhouette's score), the second, the numerical identifier of their cluster, the third and the fourth, their pca coordinates on the first two axis, the last one contains their silhouette's index.

 #####Advanced mode
 - ```elbow.pdf``` : best clustering according to the between inertia loss per partition (x: number of clusters; y: relative within inertia).